d3/d3-dispatch/README.md

 The *type* is a string, such as `"start"` or `"end"`.
 To register multiple callbacks for the same type, the type may be followed by an optional namespace, such as `"start.foo"` and `"start.bar"`.
 You can remove all registered callbacks for a given namespace by saying `dispatch.on(".foo", null)`.

 If a *callback* is specified, it is registered for the specified *type*.
 If a callback was already registered for the same type, the existing callback is removed before the new callback is added.
 If *callback* is not specified, returns the current callback for the specified *type*, if any.
-The specified *callback* is invoked with the context and arguments specified by the caller; see [dispatch.*type*](#type).
+The specified *callback* is invoked with the context and arguments specified by the caller; see [*dispatch*.*type*](#type).

 <a name="type" href="#type">#</a> *dispatch*.<b>*type*</b>(<i>arguments…</i>)